 - Medications are not adequately controlling symptoms, despite the best efforts to optimize treatment

 - Medications meant to control symptoms result in side effects such as dyskinesias (involuntary extra movements), psychiatric problems or other complications

 - Motor fluctuations and unreliable responses to medications begin to interfere with quality of life

 Your DBS team is comprised of neurologists with specialized training in movement disorders, functional neurosurgeons, neurophysiologists, DBS nursing specialists, neuropsychologists, social workers and rehabilitative therapists, who combine efforts to achieve a maximum functional outcome for each individual patient.
 The team can help you decide when and if DBS is the right course of treatment for you.

-If you are interested in learning more about Deep Brain Stimulation at Northwestern Medicine Central DuPage Hospital, please call 630.933.4056 and request to leave a message with our DBS Coordinator.
+If you are interested in learning more about Deep Brain Stimulation for Parkinson's disease, essential tremor and dystonia at Northwestern Medicine Central DuPage Hospital, please call 630.933.4056 and request to leave a message with our DBS Coordinator.

-If you are interested in learning more about Deep Brain Stimulation at Northwestern Memorial Hospital, please call 312.695.8143.
+If you are interested in learning more about Deep Brain Stimulation for Parkinson's disease, essential tremor and dystonia at Northwestern Memorial Hospital, please call 312.695.8143.